Matths2/friends-angular-accelerator/README.md

 ### Production

-The following steps assumes you have credentials and has a ssh session established to the kubernetes cluster established.
+The following steps assumes you have credentials and has a ssh session to the kubernetes cluster established.

 <br>
  Write the following command in your terminal to set the namespace you want to deploy to.